U.S. product lets investors triple bet on popular tech stocks

-A new product aims to let investors triple the return of 10 stocks, including the so-called FANG stocks - Facebook Inc , Amazon.com Inc, Netflix Inc and Google parent Alphabet Inc.
+A new product aims to let investors triple the return of 10 stocks, including the so-called FANG stocks - Facebook Inc (FB.O), Amazon.com Inc (AMZN.O), Netflix Inc (NFLX.O) and Google parent Alphabet Inc (GOOGL.O).

 The BMO REX MicroSectors FANG+ Index 3X Leveraged Exchange Traded Note (ETN) starts trading on Tuesday under the ticker FNGU, the product’s backers said in a note on Monday.